Handles

 Custom handles

-You can create your own custom handles by wrapping the
+You can use any custom component as a Handle by wrapping it with the

 import { Handle, Position } from '@xyflow/react';